- The main ERP solutions vary depending on the size, sector and needs of the company.

 Current trends in the ERP world

-The sector is in the midst of digital transformation and Key trends include artificial intelligence and machine learning. (to automate and predict needs), the mobility and omnichannel access, Integration with BI systems and collaborative tools, and the to maximise security and your enjoyment. (cybersecurity and legal compliance).
+The sector is undergoing a full digital transformation and the key trends include artificial intelligence and machine learning (to automate and predict needs), mobility and omnichannel access , integration with BI systems and collaborative tools , and security (cybersecurity and legal compliance).

-SaaS and cloud systems are gaining ground by offering more flexibility and lower entry costs.
-Furthermore, the emergence of virtual assistants, native integration with Copilot, ChatGPT, and mobile apps will mark the immediate future.
+SaaS and cloud systems are gaining ground by offering greater flexibility and lower entry costs.
+Furthermore, the emergence of virtual assistants, native integration with Copilot, ChatGPT, and mobile apps will shape the immediate future.

 Differences and advantages of open source ERPs compared to proprietary ones

-Open source ERPs such as Odoo, ERPNext, or Dolibarr offer technological independence and reduced licensing costs., in addition to offering great flexibility for companies with technical teams looking to customize the system.
-The downside: they require greater self-management and may require external support for complex implementations.
+Open-source ERPs like Odoo, ERPNext, or Dolibarr offer technological independence and reduced licensing costs , as well as great flexibility for companies with technical teams that want to customize the system.
+The drawback: they require more self-management and may need external support for complex implementations.

 Proprietary ERPs (Microsoft, SAP, Oracle, Sage, etc.) offer greater robustness, security, and direct support from the manufacturer, which is why they are preferred by medium-sized and large companies or regulated sectors.